linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 13 Trade shipping commodities and gold.md

 ---
-aliases:
-  - Trade, shipping, commodities and gold
+title: "Chapter 13: Trade, shipping, commodities and gold"
-tags:
-key_concepts:
 parent_directory: Modern Financial Markets and Institutions
+formatted: 2025-12-21 05:06:00 PM
+formatter_model: grok-code-fast-1
+cli-tool: opencode
+primary_tags:
+   - international trade finance
+   - documentary letters of credit
+   - commodity exchanges
+   - shipping finance
+secondary_tags:
+   - bills of exchange
+   - bankers acceptances
+   - forfaiting
+   - factoring
+   - marine insurance
+   - gold trading london
 cssclasses: academia
-title: "Chapter 13: Trade, shipping, commodities and gold"
-linter-yaml-title-alias: "Chapter 13: Trade, shipping, commodities and gold"
 ---

 # Trade, shipping, commodities and gold

-# LEARNING OUTCOMES
+## LEARNING OUTCOMES

 The financial services described in this chapter have been operating for centuries because they have satisfied such obvious needs for safe and efficient trading venues, finance to oil the wheels of trade and risk reducing tools to encourage buyers and sellers to come together.
 By the end of this chapter the reader should be able to: explain the techniques developed to reduce risk for companies buying or selling overseas, including documentary letters of credit, bills of exchange, banker's acceptances, forbaiting, factoring, insurance and export credit guarantees;